Far Cry 5: Downloadable content

 Dead Living Zombies follows Guy Marvel (Giles Panton), an auteur film director who has a reputation for being impossible to work with.
-The style and tone of Dead Living Zombies are very different to the main story campaign and other downloadable content episodes, relying on parody, meta-humour and irreverence over plot.
+The style and tone of Dead Living Zombies are very different to the main story campaign and other downloadable content episodes, relying on parody, meta-humor and irreverence over plot.
 It recounts Marvel's career and how he wound up in Montana during the Eden's Gate incident.
 The early days of Marvel's career see him accosting established directors with unsolicited pitches for zombie films.
 While the directors try to see the merits of his projects, it quickly becomes apparent that they are gratuitously violent with little plot or character development and the directors lose interest.
 Marvel tries to adapt his pitches based on the feedback he receives, but is told that his films should "say something about society".
 He becomes frustrated when a director tries to seize creative control over pitch for a global warming-themed zombie film.
 Realizing that he has been approaching the wrong kind of director, he finds some success when a studio picks up his idea for a summer blockbuster called The Fast and the Fiendish (based on The Fast and the Furious franchise) and he receives his first screenwriting credit.
 His final pitch is for Laboratory of the Dead, which is positively received by a director who loves everything the others hated about Marvel's films.
 Marvel admits that he has no experience directing films and is offered a job directing Blood Dragon 3 in Hope County.